 About the author

-Brooke Master is the Content Marketing Coordinator at SmartBug Media.
-Brooke plays a key part in executing multi-channel campaigns and programs at scale to increase inbound customer acquisition and engagement, and grow pipeline generation.
+Brooke Master was formerly the Content Marketing Coordinator at SmartBug Media.
+Brooke played a key part in executing multi-channel campaigns and programs at scale to increase inbound customer acquisition and engagement, and grow pipeline generation.
 Her passion as a woman in business is not only in marketing avenues but also for ministries and churches worldwide.
 Read more articles by Brooke Master.